QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

    effect temporarily treating them as Big :math:`K,B` values.
 Thus, in this step 6 little k, b are frozen at guessed at value of K, B.)
    Fixing the values of :math:`V`, :math:`b` and :math:`k`, compute
-   optimal choices of consumption :math:`c^i` with households’ FOCs.
+   optimal choices of consumption :math:`c^i` with consumers’ FOCs.
    Assume that only agent 2 holds debt: :math:`\xi^2 = b` and that both agents hold equity: :math:`0 <\theta^i < 1` for :math:`i=1,2`.